SofaDefrost/SofaGym/examples/tutorials/CartPole/CartPole_Tutorial.md

 # Step 1: Create the CartPoleEnv Class

 The first step is to create a custom gym environment for the SOFA scene we want to simulate and train.
-For an in-depth documentaton on this, you can check the gymnasium [tutotrial](https://gymnasium.farama.org/tutorials/gymnasium_basics/environment_creation/#sphx-glr-tutorials-gymnasium-basics-environment-creation-py) for creating custom environments.
+For an in-depth documentation on this, you can check the gymnasium [tutorial](https://gymnasium.farama.org/tutorials/gymnasium_basics/environment_creation/#sphx-glr-tutorials-gymnasium-basics-environment-creation-py) for creating custom environments.

 All gym environments are defined as classes that must inherit from the base `gym.Env` class and override the necessary methods.
 In SofaGym, our `AbstractEnv` class inherits from `gym.Env` to act as the base class for creating the SOFA gym environments.
 To create a new environment from a SOFA scene, you need to create a class for your environment that inherits from the `AbstractEnv` class.
 For this, we will create a new file `CartPoleEnv.py`.